pulumi/pulumi-hugo/themes/default/content/blog/six-things-about-pulumi-service/index.md

 title: Six Things You Might Not Know About the Pulumi Service
 date: 2022-01-24
 meta_desc: |
-    In this post, we'll highlight some features of the Pulumi Service you might not be aware of, making it even easier to manage your infrastructure using Pulumi.
+    In this post, we'll highlight a number of the lesser-known features of the Pulumi Service that make it even easier to manage your infrastructure with Pulumi.
 summary: |
-    In this post, we'll highlight some features of the Pulumi Service you might not be aware of, making it even easier to manage your infrastructure using Pulumi.
-Let’s get started!
+    As a reader of this blog, you've probably heard of the Pulumi Service, the default state-management backend of the Pulumi CLI, and if that's the case, there's a good chance you've also heard of many of its key features.
+But did you know we're adding new features to the Service all the time---some of which are incredibly easy to miss?
+In this post, we'll highlight a few of those lesser-known features that we think make it even easier to manage your infrastructure with Pulumi.
 meta_image: meta.png
 authors:
     - chris-smith